It’s all about how businesses, money, and the management of money come together.

 What happens after I graduate?

-Many students or graduates of accounting apply for training schemes for international or national companies, although accounting students are not limited to only working within the corporate sector.
-Studying accounting will show employers your ability to analyse statistics and figures, as well as to demonstrate that you are extremely numerate – which can be highly sought after.
+Many students apply for accounting training schemes for international or national companies, although accounting students are not limited to only working within the corporate sector.
+Studying Accounting will show employers your ability to analyse statistics and figures, as well as to demonstrate that you are extremely numerate – which can be highly sought after.